Try before you buy and learning the basics

 Learning to Canoe: The Basics

-Canoeing is straightforward to pickup, but there are some basics you’ll need to cover before heading off on the water with your kids.
-Here’s a few examples:
+Canoeing is straightforward to pick up, but there are some basics you’ll need to cover before heading off on the water with your kids.
+Here are a few examples:

 - Getting in and getting out of the water.
 A canoe may feel unstable at first, but you’ll get used to it, and remember – don’t stand up in the canoe.

 - Efficient paddling technique.
 Most newcomers put too much effort in.
-There’s some efficient ways of paddling to get more power with less effort.
+There are some efficient ways of paddling to get more power with less effort.